Hoyon Mephokee

 Graduate Student, PhD

-Prior to attending Washington University in St. Louis, Hoyon received his BA in Art History and Political Science from the University of Wisconsin-Madison and his MA in Art History from American University.
-At AU, he completed his thesis on the colonialist discourse embedded in the site and iconography of Jean-Baptiste Carpeaux’s Fountain of the Four Parts of the World as it related to the Second French Empire.
+Prior to attending Washington University in St. Louis, Hoyon received his MA in Art History from American University.
+There, he completed his thesis on the colonialist discourse embedded in the site and iconography of Jean-Baptiste Carpeaux’s Fountain of the Four Parts of the World as it related to the Second French Empire.
+He is currently working on a co-authored chapter in a Brill publication on this topic.

 contact info: